klebaniukp/clocking/README.md

 -   Start / pause / resume / end task functionality
 -   On worker side: showing all timestamps of current task
 -   On admin side: displaying every task with task id, maker email, timestamp and descriptions
+-   Worker can't start task when another task is in progress

 ## Tech/framework used 🔧